 Here's How to Start:

-- If you are not known to 50 percent of the assembled group, plan to briefly identify yourself and state your relationship to the couple before you launch into the toast.
-(But remember: It's about them, not you!)
-Then start the wedding toast off by offering a remark about the wonderful/ touching/ elegant/ memorable/ unique (or fill in your own adjective) ceremony you have all witnessed.
+- If you are not known to 50 percent of the assembled group, start with an introduction.
+Briefly identify yourself and state your relationship to the couple before you launch into the toast.
+(Just keep in mind: It's about them, not you!)
+Then start the wedding toast off by offering a remark about the wonderful/ touching/ elegant/ memorable/ unique (or fill in your own adjective) ceremony the assembled group has just witnessed.

 - Like a speech, a wedding toast has a beginning, a middle, and an end.
 Do not plan to offer an impromptu wedding toast unless you're very good at thinking on your feet.
 Instead, well before the wedding ceremony, write down your thoughts about the couple.
 What do people who love them say about their match?
 What occurs to you about their union?
 Do they have shared interests or passions?